 Apple Cider Vinegar

-You can use apple cider vinegar in washing your cat's skin to get rid of the irritants since it has antibiotic and antibacterial properties.
+You can use apple cider vinegar in washing your cat’s skin to get rid of the irritants since it has antibiotic and antibacterial properties.
 Do not use the vinegar undiluted since it can be too potent for your pet.
 To be safe, mix an equal amount of water and apple cider vinegar.
-Dip a paper towel into the solution and rub it gently on your cat's skin.
-Avoid using the solution on your cat if their skin has a severe rash, puncture, or cut.
+Dip a paper towel into the solution and rub it gently on your cat’s skin.
+Avoid using the solution on your cat if their skin has a severe rash, puncture, or a cut.

 Coconut Oil